FuadYimer/REST_Api/README.md

 # Goal Application
-# The goal application is used to learn MEARN Stack
+# The application is used to learn MEARN Stack

 ## Backend Server Setup